pantheon-systems/hackbright/README.md

 Answer these:
 * What percentage of community members are formal or informal managers?
 * Is the data's gender breakdown representative of the US's gender breakdown?
-* what are the urban/rural/suburban demographics of people who say "It's important to me to to feel comfortable?"
+* What are the urban/rural/suburban demographics of people who say "It's important to me to to feel comfortable?"
-* is there a relationship between gender and years of experience?
+* Is there a relationship between gender and years of experience?
 * (see common questions below)
 * BONUS: What's another insight you had from the data?

 ## Common Questions

-In once sentence…
+In one sentence…
 * What biases could be represented in this analysis?
 How could we mitigate those biases?
 * What effect could unanswered (optional) questions have on this analysis?